rhel-labs/instruqt/rhel-system-roles-metrics/02-configuration/assignment.md

 id: dvq6gaxcphzv
 type: challenge
 title: Configure the playbook.
-teaser: We'll configure the playbook to configure the Metrics role by writing a series of configuations yaml files.
+teaser: We'll configure a playbook to configure the Metrics role.
 notes:
 - type: text
-  contents: We'll configure the playbook to configure the Metrics role by writing
+  contents: We'll configure a playbook to configure the Metrics role by writing a
-    a series of configuations yaml files.
+    series of configuation yaml files.
 tabs:
 - title: rhel
   type: terminal